sg893052/sonic-buildimage/manageability/mgmt-framework/Telemetry_Subscribe_RPC.md

 It should accept following inputs:

 - One or more subscribe paths (mandatory)
-- A flag to indicate if capabilties of subpaths are also to be returned (optional)
+- A flag to include preferences for all subpaths too (optional)
-- Include ON_CHANGE supported only or ON_CHANGE not-supported only paths (optional)
+- Filter by ON_CHANGE supported/unsupported capability (optional)

 Response should be a stream of following data for every path requested.